mk-react-study/react-life-cycle/README.md

 - This is hook so can be use with functional component.
 - This can be consider as combination of componentDidMount and componentDidUpdate
+- This can be use multiple time, can put different conditions.
 ```

 ```